-Those direct and indirect costs incurred during the financial period arising from the writing or renewing of (iv) Deferred acquisition costs (DAC) insurance contracts are deferred to the extent that these costs are recoverable out of future premiums.
+Those direct and indirect costs incurred during the financial period arising from the writing or renewing of insurance contracts are deferred to the extent that these costs are recoverable out of future premiums.
 All other acquisition costs are recognised as an expense when incurred.